Free City of Danzig Government in Exile: History

 With the advent of the Internet many more groups and individuals emerged claiming to be or represent the true government in exile.
-This includes Ernst F. Kriesner who at least by the late 1990s while living in Australia claimed to be a Senator and the Foreign Affairs minister of the Free State.
-He also wrote the United Nations seeking recognition in 1998.
+This includes Ernst F. Kriesner who at least by the late 1990s while living in Australia claimed to be a senator and the foreign affairs minister of the Free State.
+He also wrote to the United Nations seeking recognition in 1998.
 By at least 2010, Beowulf von Prince claimed to be president of the Senate of the Free State of Danzig, under the constitution of the original Free City of Danzig.
+In October 2017, von Prince was convicted in Switzerland for forging a passport and a number plate ("FDA-01 DA") that he claimed were validly issued by the Administrative Association of the Free City of Danzig (German: Verwaltungsgemeinschaft Freie Stadt Danzig).

 Claims

 Many of the groups claim the entirety of the territory once possessed by the Free City of Danzig.
 Most base this claim upon the notion that the Free City of Danzig was a neutral state and that its annexation by Germany in 1939 was illegal; as such, the Allies had no authority in incorporating the city into Poland after World War II.
-In addition to this, no formal treaty has ever altered the status of the Free City of Danzig, and its incorporation into Poland has rested upon the general acquiescence of the international community.
+In addition to this, no formal treaty has ever altered the status of the Free City of Danzig, and they argue its incorporation into Poland has rested upon the general acquiescence of the international community.

 Recognition and relations

-Writing on the lack of official German recognition of the Free City of Danzig, Polish Foreign Minister Władysław Bartoszewski stated that the organization and like-minded Danzig cultural associations were seen in the eyes of the German public as revanchist and politically aligned with the far-right National Democratic Party of Germany.
+Writing on the lack of official German recognition of the Free City of Danzig, Polish foreign minister Władysław Bartoszewski stated that the organization and like-minded Danzig cultural associations were seen in the eyes of the German public as revanchist and politically aligned with the far-right National Democratic Party of Germany.